Brightify/Reactant/docs/parts/wireframe.md

+---
+id: wireframe
+title: Wireframe
-# Wireframe
+sidebar_label: Wireframe
+---
 In Reactant, Wireframe is meant to handle transitions between controllers, so that no controller knows about any other controllers.
-To learn more, head over to our [Reactant Architecture Guide](../getting-started/architecture.md).
+To learn more, head over to our [Reactant Architecture Guide](getting-started/architecture.md).

 To make this a little easier we include a protocol `Wireframe` with two helper methods: